CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 ## Customize Automation and IaC

-Cumulus Networks has provided a scalable and extensible framework to store or encode a data center network configuration and deploy it using Ansible automation.
+Cumulus Networks provides a scalable and extensible framework to store or encode a data center network configuration and deploy it using Ansible automation.
 IaC lets you think about your network configuration as a form of source code, just like in the software development world.

 In a software context, code is built to produce binaries or executable code specific for the operating system and CPU architecture that run it.
 A compiler renders high level human readable code into a format that is understood by the machine.
 In a network context, the final build product needs to be the flat configuration files running on the network devices that they understand.
 The automation engine used to deploy to the network usually drives what the base IaC code looks like.
 For Cumulus Networks Production Ready Automation using Ansible, the configuration as code examples are a combination of jinja2 templates and structured variable files in the automation folders.
 During deployment with Ansible, the templates are populated with values from the structured variable files.
 The process of generating the final configuration from the templates and variables is often referred to as rendering the configuration.
 Rendering the configuration during Ansible deployment is similar to the process of compiling and linking source code into an executable file in software development.

 There are a number of ways to implement network configuration or infrastructure as code.
-Flat configuration files are a form code, so the most primitive version of IaC is storing copies of device configuration files.
+Flat configuration files are a form of code, so the most primitive version of IaC is storing copies of device configuration files.
 This primitive example can even have automated deployment; push flat configuration files using your automation tools from the central repository to the devices.
 That is one way to implement automation and IaC, but without realizing many of the scale and efficiency benefits of the solutions.
 In this example, configuration files are still modified individually, per device.

 Modifying aspects of the Cumulus Production Ready Automation for your unique requirements requires a deep understanding of the underlying technologies that are beyond the scope of this guide, such as Ansible and Ansible roles, jinja2 template engine, and the basics of structuring and representing data using yaml.
 Cumulus Professional services is available to assist you through this process.
 Contact your sales representative for more details.